metal3-io/metal3-docs/design/baremetal-operator/how-ironic-works.md

    This configuration does two things.
-First sets the image and checksum to be utilized for image verification, and sets an "instance_uuid" value which acts as a signal to any client that the node has been claimed by an API cient.
+First sets the image and checksum to be utilized for image verification, and sets an "instance_uuid" value which acts as a signal to any client that the node has been claimed by an API client.
 The instance_uuid can be set to any value, and is ultimately not required.

 2. Request ironic to perform a "validate" operation on the information